mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/General/index.md

    Determines, if this virtual host is accessible with the Dynamic DNS service from the internet.

 *  **Use with**
-    Determine which web server will be used as default when opening your site in a web browser through the MAMP PRO interface.
+    Determine which web server will be used with your host.
+An icon next to the server name in the server list will also indicate which web server you chose.

 ---